-The main bus station in Marrakech, called Gare Routiere de Marrakech in French and also known as Bab Doukkala Bus Station, is situated at the edge of the medina (the old town) on its north-western end.
+The main bus station in Marrakech is called Gare Routiere de Marrakech in French and also known as Bab Doukkala Bus Station.
+It is situated at the north-western edge of the medina (the old town).
 It is a very busy place during the day – and long into the night as well.
+On this page I have tried to summarize useful information for visiting or travelling from/to Bab Doukkala Station.

 Marrakech Bus Station Directions